 How to Arrange an Inspection Survey

-To request a survey of your home, you will need to visit Burnley Council's Contact Centre (situated at the corner of Red Lion Street and Parker Lane) to submit an Entry Clearance Inspection Request Form.
+To request a survey of your home, you will need to visit Burnley Council's Contact Centre (situated along Parker Lane opposite the library) to submit an Entry Clearance Inspection Request Form.
 To download a copy of the Entry Clearance Inspection Request Application Form please click on the link in the DOWNLOADS box on the right hand side of this webpage.

 Staff will take any relevant details, including: